-Achievements in 2013
+Achievements in 2014

-- Continued open lines of communication within the Fire Department as well as with the Township Board and its employees. - Allocated funding to paint the trim of the firehouse, and received a donation of apparatus numbered signs to be placed over each apparatus door (signs by RJ Woodworking). - Continued with the Muskegon Area Training Cooperative Group; this is a number of Fire Departments in Muskegon County who have chosen to begin offering and participating in joint training programs at no cost to the departments involved. - Held a successful Fire Prevention Open House with an attendance of over 500 citizens in 2 hours. - Completed the "Keep the Wreath Red" holiday safety program for the 4th year with no incidents. - Assisted numerous area departments with mutual aid including but limited to fire suppression, water rescue, and vehicle extrication. - Had no vehicle or fire fatalities for the 2013 calendar year.
+- Continued open lines of communication within the Fire Department as well as with the Township Board and its employees. - Allocated funding to purchase a complete set of "Hurst" battery powered hydraulic rescue tools, also stabilizer jacks and mechanical cribbing. - Continued with the Muskegon Area Training Cooperative Group; this is a number of Fire Departments in Muskegon County who have chosen to begin offering and participating in joint training programs at no cost to the departments involved. - Held a successful Fire Prevention Open House with an attendance of over 500 citizens in 2 hours. - Completed the "Keep the Wreath Red" holiday safety program for the 4th year with no incidents. - Assisted numerous area departments with mutual aid including but limited to fire suppression, water rescue, and vehicle extrication.

-denotes probationary FF
+\ denotes probationary FF \\ denotes cadet